Polynomial Identity Testing via Evaluation of Rational Functions: Generating Set

+We prove \expref{Lemma}{lem.rfe-hits-cored} from the \hyperref[lem.multi-zsub-deriv]{Zoom Lemma} in \expref{Section}{s.zoom}.
+Assuming it, we have all ingredients for the proof of \expref{Theorem}{thm.ideal.generators}.

-We prove \cref{lem.rfe-hits-cored} from \cref{lem.multi-zsub-deriv} in \cref{s.zoom}.
-Before moving on to that, let us argue how the ``moreover'' part of \cref{thm.ideal.generators} also follows.
-The combination of \cref{claim.vangen-vanishes}, \cref{lem.vangen-coredform}, and \cref{lem.rfe-hits-cored} shows that, for every core \(C\subseteq \{x_1,\ldots,x_n\}\) of \(k+1\) variables, the instances of \(\VanGenkl\) that use all the variables in \(C\) generate the vanishing ideal.
-This generating set has minimum size because the generators are all homogeneous of the same degree, and each generator has a monomial that occurs in none of the other generators (namely the product of the variables outside \(C\)).
-This completes the proof of \cref{thm.ideal.generators} modulo the proof of \cref{lem.rfe-hits-cored}.
+\begin{proof}[Proof of \expref{Theorem}{thm.ideal.generators}] The combination of \expref{Lemma}{lemma.vangen-vanishes}, \expref{Lemma}{lem.vangen-coredform}, and \expref{Lemma}{lem.rfe-hits-cored} shows that, for every core $C \subseteq [n]$ of size $k+1$, the vanishing ideal \(\VanIdeal\RFEkl\) is generated by the polynomials \(\VanGenkl[C \sqcup L]\) where \(L\) ranges over all \((l+1)\)-subsets of \([n] \setminus C\).
+The generators are all homogeneous of minimum degree \(l+1\), and each generator has a monomial that occurs in none of the other generators (namely the product of the variables in $L$).
+Therefore, the generating set has minimum size since it forms a vector space basis of the degree-\((l+1)\) part of \(\VanIdeal\RFEkl\). \end{proof}

+As an aside, we justify along the same lines the claim from \expref{Section}{s.intro} that all linear dependencies among instances of $\VanGenkl$ are generated by the equations \eqref{eq.generator.dependencies} when $\{i_1, \dots, i_{k+l+3}\}$ ranges over all subsets of $[n]$ containing a core $C$ of size $k+1$.
+A similar reduction strategy modulo those equations allows us to rewrite

+such that the range of the subsets $S$ is reduced to a $(k+1,l+1)$-cored subclass with core $C$.
+By linear independence, the only equation of that form is the trivial one with all $c_S=0$.

+\paragraph{Gr\"obner basis.} We end this section with a short discussion on Gr\"obner bases.
+This part is not essential for understanding the remainder of the paper; the reader may feel free to skip it.
+Readers who want to know more may refer to \cite{AL1994,CLO2013}.

+Gr\"obner bases are useful for solving several computational problems involving ideals, including determining whether a given polynomial $p$ belongs to an ideal $I$ given by a finite set $G$ of generators.
+The setup presumes a total order $\ge$ on monomials with the following properties: \begin{itemize} \item For all monomials $m$, we have $m \ge 1$, where $1$ denotes the empty monomial. \item For monomials $m_1,m_2,m$, we have that if $m_1\ge m_2$, then $m_1\cdot m \ge m_2\cdot m$. \end{itemize} Assuming such a monomial ordering $\ge$, every nonzero polynomial has a unique monomial that is maximal in $\ge$, which we call the leading monomial.

+For a given a polynomial $p$, we can compute a $G$-reduced form of $p$ by repeatedly applying the following reduction step, starting from $f=p$: Find $g\in G$ such that the leading monomial of $g$ divides some monomial $m$ of $f$, and then subtract a suitable multiple of $g$ from $f$ so as to produce a new value of $f$ that does not contain $m$ as a monomial.
+If several such $g$ and $m$ exist, pick any.
+The process continues until no suitable $g$ and $m$ can be found, which the properties of the ordering $\ge$ guarantee to happen at some point.
+The final $f$ is called a $G$-reduced form of $p$, which may or may not be unique.